-To enable or disable Whiteboard, do the following:
+To enable or disable Whiteboard for your tenant, do the following:

 Go to the Microsoft 365 Admin Center.

-On the Admin Center home page, go to Settings, and then choose Services & add-ins.
+On the Admin Center home page, go to the Search box in the top right, and then type Whiteboard.

 On the Whiteboard panel, toggle Turn Whiteboard on or off for your entire organization to On.